 This trope is common in anime, as SchoolUniforms are almost always extremely short.
 It is often worn by Kick Chicks, Cheerleaders, Action Girls, Tomboys or anyone else with an active lifestyle.

-Compare Skirt over Slacks, which are visible when a woman walks normally and used as a fashion statement.
+Compare Skirt over Slacks, which are visible when a woman walks normally and used as a fashion statement, though sometimes they can overlap.
 May be combined with Zettai Ryouiki.

 An alternative solution for this problem is the Magic Skirt.